TOOLBAR: status on opening workflows and blank frames

 exception to this might be in formatting (e.g., the left justification icon is

 highlighted upon opening Word).
 But run, pause and stop are not default

-#13 Updated by Christopher Brooks about 13 years ago
+#13 Updated by Christopher Brooks over 13 years ago

 I reopened this one because I had mistakenly closed it.